MelonZhang13/melonzhang13.github.io_old/_pages/research.md

 ## <font color=RoyalBlue>Research 2: Hierarchical Human Intention Recognition</font>

 > **Paper :** **Ruisheng Zhang**, Xuyi Qiu, Jichen Han, Hang Wu, Minglang Li and Xiaozhou Zhou*.
-A Hierarchical Intention Recognition Framework in Intelligent Human‒Computer Interactions for Complex Tasks: The Case of Helicopter and Drone Collaborative Wildfire Rescue Missions. _Engineering Applications of Artificial Intelligence_, Under Review.
+A Hierarchical Intention Recognition Framework in Intelligent Human‒Computer Interactions for Complex Tasks: The Case of Helicopter and Drone Collaborative Wildfire Rescue Missions. _Engineering Applications of Artificial Intelligence_, Minor Revision.

 The main contents of this research are as follows: